ThisChirag/chirag-auth-validator/Readme.md

 ## 🐳 Docker Deployment

-If you prefer to run everything inside Docker containers, follow these steps.

 ### Using Docker Compose

 Docker Compose simplifies running multiple containers (PostgreSQL, Redis, and your application) together.